prashantsaini1/titanium-imagepicker/ios/README.md

 Any functions and properties that are exported will be made available as part of your module.
 All other code inside your JavaScript will be private to your module.

-For pure JavaScript module, you don't need to modify any of the Objective-C module code.
+For pure JavaScript module, you don't need to modify any of the Swift module code.
 You can leave it as-is and build.

 ## Testing